Forget Raffles, afternoon tea at the Eastern & Oriental Hotel Penang is a truly luxurious culinary treat!

-Rightly known for its delicious street food, I had spent a week diving into hawker centres around the island devouring every local delicacy I could lay my hands on.
-As much as I hadn’t tired of this, I knew that I could not leave Penang without going for a classical afternoon tea at the renowned Eastern & Oriental (E&O) Hotel in Georgetown.
+Rightly known for its delicious street food, I’d spent my time diving into hawker centres around the island devouring every local delicacy I could lay my hands on.
+As much as I hadn’t tired of this, I knew that I could not leave Penang without going for a classic afternoon tea at the renowned Eastern & Oriental (E&O) Hotel in Georgetown.

-After a week of eating food off plastic plates with only a fan to stave off the humid air, it felt oh so civilised to sit down in the cool of 1885 and drink a delicious cup of loose leaf English breakfast tea from E&O china whilst looking out over the waters of the Malaka Strait.
+After a week of eating food off plastic plates with only a fan to stave off the humid air, it felt oh so civilised to sit down in the air conditioned Eastern and Oriental Hotel and drink a delicious cup of loose leaf English breakfast tea from E&O branded china whilst looking out over the waters of the Malacca Strait.

-There was a wide choice of teas to choose from including a few specialities I’d never heard before such as Assam Mokalbari, Tarry Lapsang and Irish Whiskey Cream, and I loved how the menu gave the recommended brewing time for each blend.
+On the gorgeous tea trolley was a wide choice of loose-leaf teas to choose from including a few specialities I’d never heard before such as Assam Mokalbari, Tarry Lapsang and Irish Whiskey Cream.
+I also particularly loved how the menu gave the recommended brewing time for each blend.

-For sweets in Asia they weren’t too bad at all – I find that cake doesn’t do well in the humidity– for example the chocolate cake was delicious, although it did look a little worse for wear!
-At this point I was beaten, but Justin kindly had a taste of the others, including the fruit tart and some kind of yoghurt style dessert, just to let me know that they were equally delicious.
+For sweets in Asia they weren’t too bad at all – I find that cake doesn’t do well in the humidity you see.
+The opera cake was delicious for example, although it did look a little worse for wear.
+At this point I was beaten, but Justin kindly had a taste of the others, including the fruit tartlet, mille-feuille and red velvet fruit cake, just to let me know that they were equally delicious.